 Columbia University – Dr. Ghabrial is a fly researcher (the first to join CCM research!).
 His lab focuses on tube development (like blood vessels and breathing structures) and the regulating signals.
 CCM3 is involved in this complex signaling network.

 Duke University – The Marchuk Lab at Duke University studies the human genetics of CCM and has developed robust mouse models of the illness.
 These mice are valuable tools for drug studies and are critical for translating laboratory findings to human patients.
 This group works in collaboration with the University of Chicago to understand better the mechanism by which lesions grow and develop and has also described how lesions grow like a tumor when they first form.

 National Institutes of Health – The Weinstein lab at NIH focuses on studying blood vessel systems using a zebrafish model.
 Zebrafish are an excellent tool when studying the effects of genetic mutations in the vasculature – their developing bodies are transparent, making them perfect for fluorescent microscopy.

 University of Pennsylvania – The Kahn lab at UPenn is interested in the signaling (molecular) pathways that regulate blood vessel growth and function.
-Their work with CCM mice led to the discovery connecting the gut microbiome to lesion development.
+Their work with CCM mice led to the discovery that connects the gut microbiome to lesion development.